EyadAlodah/web/WRITEUP.md

 ### App changes in future.

-*However, In future our app could get bigger and we might need to use and develop more services to enahnce our CMS website.*
+*However, In future our app could get bigger and we might need to use and develop more services to enhance our CMS website.*
 *So we could change our cloud computing plan to VM to meet our needs and satisfy the different requierments of our CMS system such as more CPU, RAM and storage*